-5. Why is the UN Secretariat broken down by department?
+7. Why is the UN Secretariat broken down by department?
 Due to the large size and diverse nature of the UN Secretariat activities, a breakdown by Department and in certain instances Offices will provide more granular information, in combination with the other data standards that will be useful for data users both internal and external to the UN.

-6. Why are the World Bank Group and IMF entities not included in Appendix 1?
+8. Why are the World Bank Group and IMF entities not included in Appendix 1?

-The World Bank Group and IMF, as International Financial Institutions, operate with different business models to most UN organizations, and they are also not part of, nor align themselves with, the United Nations Common system of salaries, allowances and other conditions of service.
+The World Bank Group and IMF, as International Financial Institutions, operate with different business models to most UN organizations, and they are also not part of, nor align themselves with, the United Nations common system of salaries, allowances and other conditions of service.
 As a result, their financial data are not considered comparable with those of the UN entities included in this data standard.

-7. Are all the UN entities currently reporting their financial data in the CEB annual financial statistics exercise?
+9. Are all the UN entities currently reporting their financial data in the CEB annual financial statistics exercise?

-All UN entities apart from IARC, ISA, ITLOS, OPCW and UNITAID are participating in the 2018 CEB financial data collection exercise.
-IARC, ISA, ITLOS, OPCW and UNITAID will be invited to participate in the 2019 CEB financial data collection exercise.
+All UN entities listed in the 2020 edition of the standards, apart from ISA, participated in the 2019 CEB financial data collection exercise.
+IARC, OPCW and UNITAID first reported in the 2018 data collection exercise, and ITLOS joined in the 2019 data collection.
+IRMCT, Technology Bank and UNCCD, first included in the 2021 edition of the standards, will be invited to participate in the 2020 CEB financial data collection exercise.

-8. Are all UN entities reporting their financial data on an individual basis?
+10. Are all UN entities reporting their financial data on an individual basis?